cubiclemonkey/BatchParenting/README.md

 based upon the needs of their child rather than what I can think of.

 This will continue to evolve with feedback and questions from parents having success and needing different kids of support.

+I've included shortcut that will need to be 'pointed' the batch file but I'm thinking of how I want to make this seamless.